41-exe/Profile-Readme-v2/README.md

 - Create a repository named after your GitHub username and create `README.md` file.
 - Copy this template, replace the `user` parameters with your username, and delete the comments.
-- Explore more options at [github-readme-streak-stats](https://github.com/DenverCoder1/github-readme-streak-stats) and [github-profile-summary-cards](https://github.com/vn7n24fzkq/github-profile-summary-cards).
+- Explore more options at [readme-streak-stats](https://github.com/DenverCoder1/github-readme-streak-stats) and [profile-summary-cards](https://github.com/vn7n24fzkq/github-profile-summary-cards) and [profile-trophies](https://github.com/ryo-ma/github-profile-trophy).